Looking for the best Video CMS that fulfills all your organizational video management requirements? No wonder!

 - You can retain 100% ownership of your videos

-- Freemium model with free version available for basic video streaming
+- Freemium model as a free version is available for basic video streaming

 - Live stream only possible in the high-end package

-- No possible to have custom security policy
+- Not possible to customize the security policy

 - Cannot create user groups or have role-based access control in place